 As an international doctoral student you will be applying to the standard universities.

-Finland has a number of globally recognised institutions, 7 universities ranking in the top 500 of major university league tables.
+Finland has a number of globally recognised institutions; there are eight universities ranking in the top 500 of major university league tables.
 These include the country’s oldest university – the University of Helsinki.

 |Information in this table is based on the latest Times Higher Education World University Rankings, QS World University Rankings and Academic Ranking of World Universities.
 Visit their websites for more information.|